Luke a storied name

 It is your life, in large measure, in other words, and yours to choose what you try to make of it.
 When is the time to think, rest, and/ or act?
 Now.
 There is no other.
 You have your own time frame: the present.
 The now.
 It is good and smart to learn from the past, yes; and to plan and act for the future, yes.
 But the only time you can be and do is now.

-The U is my shorthand for "the Universe."
+The U is shorthand for "the Universe."
 By "the Universe" I mean everything.
-All of it, the physical and the nonphysical.
+All of it.
+The physical and the nonphysical, the seen and unseen.
+The measurable and the unmeasurable.
+The repeatable and the one-off (one of).
+The know and the unknown.
+All of it.
 All of life.
-This world experience, all of its smaller parts (quantum particles, cells, bacteria, small organisms, ants, etc.) and bigger ones, too (mountains, oceans, the earth, other planets, solar systems, galaxies).
+The whole of the world experience, including all of its smaller parts (quantum particles, cells, bacteria, small organisms, ants, etc.) and bigger ones, too (up to and including mountains, oceans, the earth, other planets, solar systems, galaxies).
 All that happens in it.
 Everything.

 Implicit in the term the U is the future.
 The majesty and opportunity for new creation.
 Possibilities.